[Thoughts] Steam Deck, Machine, Frame, & Controller

 The Steam Machine is an important gadget, one further allowing users to have a mobile, compact, and open-ended experience with their gadgets.
 It’s your PC!
 Steam Machine is mainly a PC, if a portable one, able to be brought on travels, trips, etc. Almost a laptop, if better.
 It’s 6x (times) more powerful than the Steam Deck making it highly desirable.
 Steam Deck was already impressive, and the Steam Machine that much more.

-Consumers are allowed to treat their devices however desire, something Nintendo themselves failed to allow on the Wii U, Switch, Switch 2, etc. Everything Steam allows you to do with the Steam Deck, and soon with the Steam Machine, pushes users into banning and device bricking territory.
-This applies more with the Steam Deck, but the point is there in how you respect the consumer the respect is returned with authentic profit and money in return.
+Consumers are allowed to treat their devices however desire, something Nintendo themselves failed to allow on the Wii U, Switch, Switch 2, etc. Everything Steam allows you to do with the Steam Deck, and soon with the Steam Machine, pushes users into banning and device bricking territory within Nintendo’s console territory, hence the strong desire for a proper Steam Deck and Steam Machine eco-system.
+This applies more with the Steam Deck, but the point is there with general respect to your consumer base.
+You respect the consumer, the respect is returned with authentic profit and money in return.
 Steam allows users to modify the Steam Machine in any way possible.

 Various chatter online noted this device to be both over and under-powered.
 What’s the verdict?
 The Steam Machine is statistically noted to be superior to around 70% of the users, making it a highly anticipated, desired, and requested device for people to have.
+Actual users, outside of pointless online banter, desire the Steam Machine.
 Sure, people shall whine, moan, and post gibberish online, gas-lighting the whole situation of the Steam Machine being irrelevant, but let’s be real here….
-They’ll be one of the very first people to purchase the Steam Machine.
+They’ll be one of the very first people to purchase the Steam Machine once push-comes-to-shove.
 It’s not solely about “building a better PC”, but for the whole accessibility part of it.
-There are no Gamepasses, subscriptions, or barriers of any kind.
+There are no Game passes, subscriptions, or barriers of any kind.
 Steam Machine is fully yours.
 Even if you’re locked out, you can still swap the OS, and work around it.
-It’s a PC for begginers, as much as it is for the fatigued, worn out, and “I work a lot” crowd.
-It’s for those to drop in and play.
+It’s a PC for beginners, as much as it is for the fatigued, worn out, and “I work a lot” crowd.
+People can speculate pointlessly all they desire, it’s all about accessibility and user choice.
+It’s for those to drop in and play without stressing themselves out over specific booting processes, from being banned on Nintendo or Playstation consoles, or over-priced on Xbox/Microsoft side of things.
 You can play your way, customize it your way, and handle it freely.
 No restrictions, and no worries, as one would with Nintendo.
 You’re allowed to mod games, even the non-Steam games. *wink*

 Yes, it’s also been noted one can build their own computer, but do people have the time for that in this 2025+ world climate of chaos and destruction?
 Some do, but not all.
-You can also buy a pre-built one?
+You can also buy a pre-built computer?
 Is it as small as the Steam Machine?
-It’s all about the feels and the vibes; Whatever suits people best.
+It’s all about the feels, the combat sized, and the vibes; Whatever suits people best.
+People already trust Valve/Steam, might as well trust that good-will to it’s fullest.
+Maybe you can obtain a decent computer compared to the Steam Machine, it however won’t match the profile or aura of the Steam Machine.
+It won’t have the various gimmicks a Steam Machine shall rely on.

 People also have this hatred, disappointment, and growing frustration towards Windows operating system itself – Microsoft’s intentional sloppiness and wonky, bloated operating systems.
-People have shown their desire for the whole accessibility of the Steam machine.
+People have shown their desire for the whole accessibility of the Steam Machine, avoiding Windows 11 like the plague.

-I’ve conversed with both AI Gemini & ChatGPT, both noting the Steam Machine being superior to my 2015-built PC.
+I’ve conversed with both AI Gemini & ChatGPT, both noting the Steam Machine being superior to even my 2015-built PC placing me within the 70% of people being out-spec’d by the Steam Machine.
 Yes, even with the USB 3.0 upgrades, graphic card, and etc for Valve Index use.
 I’ve desired to upgrade, unable to do so over various factions, aiming for a Steam Deck, Steam Machine, and alternate avenues instead.
 Steam Machine is also attractive for the size.
 It’s smaller, more compact, and may also handle the humid Ottawa summers more easily.
 That is, if I’m even allowed to retain it in Canada, as I’m about to explain further below.
+Both Gemini and ChatGPT noted the Steam Machine being able to run my desired games at high, or mostly high, for the most part, hence my strong desire for the Steam Machine.
+If it can run Flight Sim 2024 at high settings, then I’m all for it.

 If we are allowed to purchase the Steam Machine in the year 2026, then we may have a semi-worrisome time ahead, if a highly customizable time with the Steam Machine.
 You can customize the front plate, something I may end up doing with Azur Lane and KanColle themes.
-We can be rest assured that the Steam Machine shall be far more reliable, especially 6x more powerful than the Steam Deck.
+I hope someone is capable of producing third-party Azur Lane & KanColle face plates of high quality, and none of the low-artistic generic nonsense.
+That’s however a very low priority.
+We can still be rest assured that the Steam Machine shall be far more reliable, especially 6x more powerful than the Steam Deck.
 Who cares if it’s allegedly “weaker” than a custom built PC, it suits my needs.
-I’m being pressured out of Canada, pushed into poverty, and I may soon be hit with a legal stick by the Canadian government for my various “mean Tweets”, as I’ll note below.
+The operating System (SteamOS) runs smoothly, and also why I admire the Steam gadgets so highly.
+With how rough things are becoming in the world, and how I’m also being pressured out of Canada, pushed into poverty, and I may soon be hit with a legal stick by the Canadian government for my various “mean Tweets” making things fairly difficult in the near future, as I’ll note below.
 Not just myself, but others as well.
+We’re all going to have issues both adopting and retaining any of these Steam family devices with the way the world is being pushed into.
+I’ll note what I mean further below.

 Worried about storage?
 Simply swap between MicroSD cards.
 You’re also allows to swap between the Steam Deck’s MicroSD cards as well.
 You know, accessibility and open-ended operating system.
 Everything is at your fingertips!

-The Steam Machine has been noted in being able to both support and run the Valve Index.
+The Steam Machine has been noted (by both Gemini & ChatGPT) in having the ability to both support and run the Valve Index.
 It has that potential.
 It can also support streaming to Steam Deck like a portable monitor (think PS3 with Remote Play onto a PSP gadget; Or PS5 era functions).
 Steam Machine is a PC, making it also compatible with the Steam Frame, hence the USB adapter allowing for wireless connectivity and streaming.
 Wi-fi isn’t required here.
 It bypasses the Wifi streaming, for a more direct, and private experience.

 Shall the pricing be too expensive?

 The price isn’t out yet, but I’m still obtaining it regardless.
 I need to replace my PC regardless.
-It overheats, is “too old”, and needs to be retired for safety reasons.
+It overheats, is “too old” (2015; Rising World game era), and needs to be retired for safety reasons.
 That is, if I’m even still allowed to do so in 2026 Canada.
 I don’t care if the Steam Machine is $600, or even $1000, I simply care in having it.
-The currency difference is simply too large to even worry about saving.
-I’ve spent almost $1000 Canadian, and I expect similar (or more) with the Steam Machine.
+I need a safe, trusted, and reliable upgrade, something other computer sites appear sketchy on.
+I can’t trust them as much as I trust Valve/Steam.
+They’ve already earned my trust via the Valve Index and the Steam Deck.
+The currency difference is simply too large to even worry about saving, making pricing nearly a moot point in all of this.
+I’ve spent almost $1000 Canadian on both devices, and I expect similar (or more) with the Steam Machine.
 Pricing is moot when the Canadian dollar is undervalued than the American USD currency.
 Canadians have it worse than the Americans.
 I already planned a share of my savings solely for the 2 TB Steam Machine.

-There are also bigger things to worry about than price speculation, such as how the French people are expected to perish in a planned upcoming war for 2026+.
-France’s new generation is expected to die for the French government in the coming near future, mainly the white native folks (France expected to lose Children).
+There are also bigger things to worry about than price speculation, such as how the French people are expected to perish in a planned upcoming war for 2026+ with Russia, and other alleged “bad actors” in the world.
+France’s new generation is expected to die for the French government in the coming near future.
+Mainly the native white native folks (France expected to lose Children).
 U.K folks being displaced by migrants, forced to live like homeless hobos instead while migrants live like royalty.
+They can’t afford any Steam/Valve products with each passing day, week, month, and year.
+They’re screwed.
 Canadians being forced into poverty and harsher conditions than the U.K folks.
-[German police raiding Germans for simply stating opinions about corrupt German politicians online on X], ceasing their electronics as a form of intimidation.
+[German police raiding Germans for simply stating opinions about corrupt German politicians online on X], seizing their electronics in a form of intimidation.
 Intimidating both Germans and U.K folks for alleged “hate speech” in Europe, bombarding them with DNA tests, hardware tests, and outright intimidation by waking them up between 3-6 AM in the morning with knocks.
 Groggy, police brutality experiences.
 There are bigger, larger things to focus on, but they’re focusing on public fear tactics.
 Canada’s RCMP having shot 300+ Ostriches over a false health scare (far scarier than the Australians losing a war to Emus), because shooting Ostriches is far more important than stopping terrorists and actual criminals.
 Intentional poverty conditions in the Western nation.

 The only place which appears to soon be allowed to purchase these devices at their intended market value may solely be Asians – Chinese, Korea, Vietnam, Malaysia, and those areas.
-Westerners may soon be priced out, jailed, arrested, pushed into poverty, or have their devices ceased by their national authorities forcing people to be unable to purchase, let alone hold ownership over their Steam Machine devices.
-Even if one does obtain a Steam Machine in the year 2026+, they may soon have their devices ceased by the authorities under a vague “hate-speech” law, similar to the German man for noting a German politician for being a “parasite”.
+Asia and the United State of America.
+Others may be forced out over artificial political issues in their nation.
+Westerners may soon be priced out, jailed, arrested, pushed into poverty, or have their devices seized by their national authorities forcing people to be unable to purchase, let alone hold ownership over their Steam Machine devices.
+Even if one does obtain a Steam Machine in the year 2026+, they may soon have their devices seized by the authorities under a vague “hate-speech” law, similar to the German man for noting a German politician for being a “parasite”.
 Sorry for the politics, but that’s reality.
 There are bigger things to worry about than pricing speculations.
 There’s also the Canadians with Bill C-8 & C-9.
 If those Bills pass in December 2025 then 80-90% of Canadians may not be eligible for Steam Machine, let alone a “custom built PC”.
 Mean Tweets!
 How rude!
 People may not only be priced out, but also blacklisted by the Canadian government from even purchasing it online.
 Internet fully cut, potentially jailed for life, and tagged with alleged “hate-Speech” charges.
-Black market, boxed store, proxy-purchases, etc. Or jailed.
+Imagine people obtaining these gadgets through alternative means: Black market, box stores (official stores), proxy-purchases, etc. Or jailed.
 The fear is real, and growing.
 People’s speculation about the devices pricing is moot when viewed in various perspectives and angles; when compared to the chaos of reality.

 As another user noted, the 70% statistic of the Steam Machine being far superior to the majority of Steam user’s PC simply shows how people are in poverty, forced into it, or are simply living in areas unable to obtain specific PCs to either play or do PC tasks.
 Viewing Canada, and the U.K, both nations are legally forcing their citizens to live in a far more hostile environment, especially economically.
 The Steam Machine would be ideal for these regions, but I do understand “some” concerns about pricing speculations.
 Mainly the Western world, forcing their citizens to aim for more “budget friendly” alternatives, something Steam may be able to provide.
+Maybe a brief solution to a growing negative artificial world-wide problem.
 If you’re able to retain ownership of your Steam gadgets is another thing.
 Watch out for those “mean tweets” online!
-Imagine purchasing a Steam Machine to only have it ceased by the authorities in a form of intimidation.
+Arrested for calling someone fat, asking if they’re doing fine, among other pointless legal nonsense.
+Petty arrests and legally nefarious arrests.
+Imagine purchasing a Steam Machine to only have it seized by the authorities in a form of intimidation.
 How pathetic, especially when they laugh and mock how you have all your life on your phone, PC, and Steam Machine.
-Whether you agree or not, people are living in poverty conditions, now more so than ever, either from their national upbringing, or because their first-world nation forced them to live as such.
+Whether you agree or not, people are living in poverty conditions, now more so than ever, either from their national upbringing, or because their first-world nation forced them to live as a third-worlder.
 If financially able, the Steam Machine would aid them in playing more demanding games.

-I’ve been long made aware of how expensive hardware is in Australia from the 2017+ VR (Virtual Reality) era of things.
+I have also been long made aware of how expensive hardware is in Australia from the 2017+ VR (Virtual Reality) era of things.
+The whole VRChat VR era…..
 Hardware is cheaper in Canada than it is in Australia, to which hardware is cheaper in United States of America than it is in Canada.
 Americans may end up having the most fun out of the Steam Machine than the rest of us.
 Or Asians.
 Depending on situations.
 Regardless, The Steam Machine is desirable, and also highly requested, hence the strong online noise, chaos, and speculation about numerous things.

 Disclaimer: Once again, I apologize for the politics, but it’s a major, growing concern in this world.
 I had to inject it, especially with growing concerns with how people may be either rejected from purchasing the Steam Machine (or other devices), or even have them ceased by authorities in various intimidation tactics.
 I’m allowed to note this.